★★★★★

 Stretches for Plantar Fasciitis

-- Keeping both legs straight, gently push your body toward the wall so you feel a stretch in your front foot and calf.
+• Slowly lean your body forward until you feel a stretch in the front foot and calf.

-- Switch sides and keep performing two or three times per side.
+• Switch sides and repeat two or three times for each leg.

-- To do it, start standing in front of a wall at arm’s length from it with your feet hip-width apart.
+• Stand facing a wall at arm’s length with your feet hip-width apart.

-- Place both hands flat against the wall and bend one knee.
+• Place both palms on the wall and bend one knee.

-- Hold for 30 to 60 seconds and perform two or three times per side.
+• Hold for 30 to 60 seconds and repeat two or three times per side.

 Home Remedies for Plantar Fasciitis